-The Advisory Council on Intellectual Property (the Council or ACIP) is an independent body appointed by the Australian Government, and advises the Federal Minister for Industry and Science - and his Parliamentary Secretary - on intellectual property matters and the strategic administration of IP Australia.
+The Advisory Council on Intellectual Property (the Council or ACIP) was an independent body appointed by the Australian Government, and advised the Federal Minister for Industry and Science - and his Parliamentary Secretary - on intellectual property matters and the strategic administration of IP Australia.
 The Council was established in 1994.

-The Council's membership reflects a cross section of interests involved with the intellectual property system.
-Members are drawn from the business and manufacturing sectors; research organisations; the health sector; the legal and attorney professions; government; academia; and technology and commercialisation sectors.
+The Council's membership reflected a cross section of interests involved with the intellectual property system.
+Members were drawn from the business and manufacturing sectors; research organisations; the health sector; the legal and attorney professions; government; academia; and technology and commercialisation sectors.

 The Advisory Council on Intellectual Property (ACIP) completed its Review of the Designs System in March 2015.